Margaret Richards Mosher, Ph.D., President, Membership Committee Co-Chair

 Erich R. Merkle, Ph.D., Ed.S., NCSP, Ohio School Psychologists Association Representative

 Dr. Erich Merkle is a specialist in comprehensive school psychological services within the educational arena for individuals ranging from infancy through adulthood.
 Within the school psychology specialty, Dr. Merkle has concentrated his work on consultation, evaluation, and intervention for students with severe social-emotional and behavioral needs that have resulted in substantial educational disciplinary sanctioning, expulsion, placement into residential facilities, or the judicial system.
-Dr. Merkle holds educational licensure as both a school psychologist and K-12 administrator as well as national certification as a school psychologist.
-In addition, Dr. Merkle previously served as a clinical mental health counselor with professional competencies in marital/family therapy and comprehensive mental health assessment.
+Dr. Merkle holds an APA accredited doctorate in school psychology and psychology, an educational specialist in educational administration, a master’s degree in mental health counseling, a master’s degree in human development, and a baccalaureate degree in psychology.
+He holds professional licensure as both a school psychologist and educational administrator as well as national certification as a school psychologist.
 Dr. Merkle commits himself to service within the professions of psychology and education, serving on the governance boards of numerous professional and community agencies.
+In 2014-15, Dr. Merkle is the current president of the Ohio School Psychologists Association (OSPA).

 Terri Pelley, Ohio Psychological Association of Graduate Students (OPAGS) Chair